Quick Answer

 Key Takeaways

-• A galvanized metal trash can or ammo can lined with cardboard is the most reliable beginner DIY Faraday cage — build one in under 30 minutes.
+• A galvanized metal trash can lined with cardboard and sealed with aluminum tape is the most reliable beginner DIY Faraday cage — under 30 minutes, around $30.

-• Always insulate devices from the metal walls with cardboard, foam, or anti-static bags — direct contact can damage electronics.
+• Insulate every device from the cage's metal walls using cardboard, foam, or anti-static bags — direct metal contact can fry your electronics during the event you're trying to survive.

-• Prioritize storing an emergency radio, USB document backups, and a portable power bank — these are your grid-down essentials.
+• Store an emergency radio, USB document backups, and a portable power bank as your Tier 1 grid-down essentials.

 DIY Faraday Cage: Build EMP Protection Step by Step